zed-alpha/shadow-gadgets/README.md

 ### Notes

++ Somehow, accounting for the target's visibility was completely overlooked.
+Currently, you'll need to turn off the clip manually if you hide the target; i.e., if you set its visibility to anything other than `VISIBLE`.

++ In the same vein, this solution currently does not work well with certain kinds of animations; e.g., those seen when hiding and showing a `FloatingActionButton`.
+This was originally designed only for static `CardView`s, so there are surely other features and behaviors, too, that have been overlooked as of yet.

 + The `clipOutlineShadow` extension is effectively disabling the target `View`'s inherent shadow and drawing a clipped replica onto its parent's overlay.
 This means that it is drawing on top of all of the children, and can cause glitches with overlapping sibling `View`s.
 If you really, _really_ need things to overlap, you could wrap one or more of the siblings in another `ViewGroup`, like a `<FrameLayout>`, but I would imagine that most use cases will be for separate, individual elements like are shown in the demo app.

 + Currently, the only way to set the `animateShadowWhenClipped` property is programmatically.
 If you're unable to modify your existing code, you can set that property in a custom `TagMatcher`'s `matches()` function before returning `true`.